-During the ceremony, Mayor Mad-Until last week, the 0.8-acre eline Rosero announced that Knoxpark had been split into 32 parcels ville has just been named the first owned by the Forest Heights neigh- city in Tennessee to be certified
+During the ceremony, Mayor Mad-Until last week, the 0.8-acre eline Rogero announced that Knoxpark had been split into 32 parcels ville has just been named the first

-Mayor Rogero, "Whether it be the 1.000-acre Urban Wilderness or a smaller-than-an-acre pocket park like Forest Heights, it's a win for our kids and our grandkids."
+East Tennessee's trademark," said Mayor Rogero.
+"Whether it be the 1.000-acre Urban Wilderness or a smaller-than-an-acre pocket park like Forest Heights, it's a win for our kids and our grandkids."

-To achieve the city-level certification, a city is required to first certify 312 sites at homes, schools or common are as that provide the four steelym@knoxfocus.com You might call it a historic decision.
-The Knaxville City Council voted Tuesday evening to postpone any decision on expanding the H-1 Historic Zone for six months.
+To achieve the city-level certification, a city is required to first certify 312 sites at homes, schools or numed by the Errest Heights neight city in Tennessee to be certified common grass that provide the four historic decision.
+The Knoxville City Council voted Tuesday evening to postpone any decision on expanding the H-1 Historic Zone for six months.
 Councilman Daniel Brown made the successful motion.
 For almost a year the idea of adding more than 400 homes, many of them not designated as historic, to the existing district, pitted neighbor against neighbor.
-Opponents charged that the proposed designation would eventually force poorer neighbors out and increase the property values and impose restrictions and expenses on making home repairs
+Opponents charged that the proposed designation would eventually force poorer neighbors out and increase the property values and impose restrictions and expenses on making home repairs.

-By Mike Steely
+By Mike Steely steelym@knaxfocus.com